astronova002/IISC-CINT-LAB/replit.md

 ### Key Design Decisions

 1. **Navigation-Based Layout**: Completely redesigned from horizontal scrolling to compact navigation-based interface
-2. **Real-Time Data Integration**: Live updates for research metrics, citations, and news
+2. **Authentic Research Data**: Static display of verified research metrics and achievements
 3. **Official IISc Branding**: Integrated official IISc logos and Department of Aerospace Engineering branding
 4. **Compact Sections**: Each section is self-contained with minimal scrolling required
 5. **Authentic Data Only**: All information sourced from official IISc profiles and research publications
 6. **Responsive Design**: Mobile-first approach optimized for all device types
-7. **Component-Based Architecture**: Modular React components for each section with dedicated hooks for real-time data
+7. **Component-Based Architecture**: Modular React components for each section with clean data presentation

 ## Key Components